Skip to main content

 Cognitive Behavioral Interventions

-In short, cognitive behavioral interventions help people identify and change negative thinking patterns and behaviors to improve outcomes.
-Cognitive behavioral interventions that produce the most significant reductions in recidivism:
+In short, cognitive behavioral interventions help people identify and change problematic thinking patterns and behaviors to improve outcomes.
+Cognitive behavioral interventions—whether provided in-house or within the community—that produce the most significant reductions in recidivism:

 • Offer one-on-one interventions or limit group programming to 6–12 participants